 Bias-related incidents and hate crimes both involve behavior that is motivated by bias.
 However, it is important to note the distinction between the two.

 Bias-related incidents are defined as behavior which constitutes an expression of hostility against the person or property of another because of the targeted person’s age, creed, disability, ethnic or national origin, gender, gender identity, gender expression, marital status, political or social affiliation, race, religion, or sexual orientation.
-Even when offenders are not aware of bias or intend to offend, bias may be revealed which is worthy of a response and can serve as an opportunity for education.
+Even when offenders are not aware of bias or do not intend to offend, bias may be revealed which is worthy of a response and can serve as an opportunity for education.

 Bias-related incidents, while abhorrent and intolerable, do not meet the necessary elements required to prove a crime.
 However, bias-related incidents do require the active participation of a community committed to fundamental human dignity and equality to successfully address them.
 Please report bias-related incidents to http://reportbias.syr.edu.
 For consultation, support, and referrals, contact the Office of Student Assistance at 315.443.4357.